If you're not strategic with your social media strategy you are literally throwing your time and money away.

-For some institutions it can be difficult posting “off brand” content on social media.
-They just don’t understand how a meme or funny video (see example below) is benefiting their institution in the long run.
-But whether you like it or not, Facebook owns the platform and they make the rules.
+For some institutions it can be difficult to find and post “fun” content on social media.
+Often staff or leadership just don’t understand how a post that it NOT directly related to a product or service is benefiting their institution in the long run.
+But whether you like it or not, social media networks own their platforms and they make the rules.

 It’s complicated, but to effectively utilize these networks you have to work within their defined parameters.
 And to be successful your social media strategy has to align with the way in which these social networks work, so if you aren’t dedicated to engaging with your audience in a fun or useful way you might as well just give up and go home.